Penguinin-hub/PenNav-iOS-Package/README.md

 PenNavUIManager.shared
             .setClientKey("Your Client Key")
             .setClientId("Your Client ID")
+            .setCompanyId("Your Company ID")
-            .setBaseUrl(dataURL: "Your Data URL", positionUrl: "Your Position URL") .setServiceName(dataServiceName: "Your Data Service Name", positionServiceName: "Your Position Service Name") .setUsername("Your Username")
+            .setBaseUrl(dataUrl: "Your Data URL", positionUrl: "Your Position URL") .setServiceName(dataServiceName: "Your Data Service Name", positionServiceName: "Your Position Service Name") .setUsername("Your Username")
             .setSimulationModeEnabled(isEnable: true)